 Issues with company’s privacy and risk of data breach are important concerns for businesses that turn them away from outsourcing.

 Outsourcing service providers do their best for ensuring full security of their clients’ data.
 If they will not do this, they will lose the trust of their clients and will damage their reputation in the market.

-Besides putting in practice stringent security measures, the outsourcing service providers follow the standard regulations such as HIPAA (Health Insurance Portability and Accountability Act) for developing a health app and for processing the data of the EU citizens.
+Besides putting in practice stringent security measures, the outsourcing service providers follow the standard regulations such as HIPAA (Health Insurance Portability and Accountability Act) for developing a health app and General Data Protection Regulation (GDPR) for processing the data of the EU citizens.